In 2015 the Sisters of St. Joseph affirmed a Land Ethic Statement to guide our future decisions about our Brentwood

 Thera Farm, founded by the Bolkas family, was originally a two-acre farm in a decidedly nonagricultural neighborhood in Lake Hills Ronkonoma.
-Teddy Bolkas is now leasing 10 acres of land near the main entrance of our Brentwood campus and three acres on the northern parcel for agricultural production.
-Farmer Teddy will operate his farm stand everyday from June 1 – October 31 (9:00 AM – 5:00 PM).
+Teddy Bolkas leases 10 acres of land near the main entrance of our Brentwood campus and three acres on the northern parcel for agricultural production.
+Farmer Teddy operates his farm stand everyday from June 1 – October 31 (9:00 AM – 5:00 PM).
 The farm stand is located near the main entrance to the CSJ property on Brentwood Road (near Commack Road).
 Customers have the option to purchase at the farm stand or become a member of the Thera Farm CSA.

 Meet Our Other Organic Farmers/Gardeners

 LINPI (Long Island Native Plant Initiative): Rusty Schmidt, Board President

-The LINPI staff members are growing plants that are native to Long Island and producing seeds for additional plants.
+The LINPI staff members grow plants that are native to Long Island and produce seeds for additional plants.
 Once native plants have been propagated in containers, they are transplanted to the founder plot on our property that will be used to produce modest quantities of seed for subsequent commercial-scale production.

 Napolitano Family Farm: Gina and Daniel Napolitano, Farmers